Contact Us

 6. Custodian of data and standards

 A service framework, which defines how GBS will operate, will be even more important for translating purpose into results.
-This includes setting out clear KPIs and SLAs and also means a defined and clear service catalog, escalation paths, and effective governance.
+This includes setting out clear key performance indicators (KPIs) and service-level agreements (SLAs) and having a defined and clear service catalog, escalation paths, and effective governance.

 7. Led by purpose, focused on innovation

 GBS will be the innovation sandbox for adopting digital technologies, not least because of the organization-wide data and insights contained within it.
-Given the purpose of GBS as far more than a transactional engine, services such as procure to pay and opportunity to cash will run end to end, which will in turn enable GBS to impact working capital, reduced revenue leaks, and procurement savings.
-By aligning GBS objectives to those of the business, high- performing functions become a true strategic business partner with a seat at the top table.
+Given the purpose of GBS as far more than a transactional engine, services such as procure to pay and opportunity to cash will run end to end, enabling GBS to impact working capital, reduced revenue leaks, and procurement savings.
+By aligning GBS objectives to those of the business, high-performing functions become a true strategic business partner with a seat at the top table.

 Aligning around customer experience